 Set the TENx bits.
 TSELx can be set as different values.
 WAVEx is set to 0b1x.
 MAMPx is set as the same triangle amplitude value.
-When a channel1 trigger event occurs, add the channel1 triangle counter, with the same triangle amplitude, to the channel1 data register (DAC\DHR1), and the sum is transferred to DAC\DOR1 for conversion after delay of 3 PB1 clocks.
+When a channel1 trigger event occurs, add the channel1 triangle counter, with the same triangle amplitude, to the channel1 data register (DAC_DHR1), and the sum is transferred to DAC_DOR1 for conversion after delay of 3 PB1 clocks.
 Then the channel1 triangle counter is updated.
-When a channel2 trigger event occurs, add the channel2 triangle counter, with the same triangle amplitude, to the channel2 data register (DAC\DHR2), and the sum is transferred to DAC\DOR2 for conversion after delay of 3 PB1 clocks.
+When a channel2 trigger event occurs, add the channel2 triangle amplitude, to the channel2 triangle counter, with the same triangle amplitude, to the channel2 triangle counter, with the same triangle amplitude, to the channel2 triangle counter, with the same triangle amplitude, to the channel2 data register (DAC_DHR2), and the sum is transferred to DAC_DOR2 for conversion after delay of 3 PB1 clocks.
 Then the channel2 triangle counter is updated.